jessapp/book-bingo/README.md

 * User registration and login (PostgreSQL/SQLAlchemy)
 * Flask app renders HTML and handles requests to the database
-* Search for book descriptions through the Goodreads API
+* App searches for book descriptions through the Goodreads API and displays them on the board
-* AJAX and jQuery provide real-time feedback on the board
+* AJAX and jQuery provide real-time feedback about which genres have been read
+* Modal windows provide details about each genre, including which books other users on the board have read
 * Dynamic share links allow users to invite friends to collaborate on a board
-* Modal windows provide details about each genre, including which books other users on the board have read
+* Plotly graphs display how many books each user has read on each board

 ---
 ### Author